bier29/cs_293_CI/readme.txt

-Hello Jenkies num_29!!
+New Message!!
 We found the monster scoob.
 Pulled from: https://gist.github.com/jsuwo/9038610#file-testbankaccount-java